 Welcome to the Misericordia University website.
 We've updated our information online to help you learn more about our growing and improving campus.

 The faculty and staff work tirelessly to provide the best learning environment, teaching students in the classroom and leading them into the wider community through internships, service learning, and a wide range of outreach efforts.
-Nearly ninety percent of first-year students return for the second year, which compares favorably to national rates of about sixty-seven percent.
+Eighty-five percent of first-year students return for the second year, which compares favorably to national rates.
 More importantly, about seventy percent of students who enroll at Misericordia continue their studies until they obtain a degree, which exceeds the national average as well.
 Our 16,000 alumni demonstrate the outstanding result of a Misericordia education, both as successful business owners and employees and more importantly as community leaders and volunteers.

 Almost half of our 3,000 students live on campus or in nearby housing, and about 1,200 of our students are adult learners taking classes to advance their careers or start new ones.
 Students choose from a wide range of majors in the liberal arts and sciences, business and education fields, or health care.
 While many of our students are undergraduates, we offer a range of master's and doctoral degrees as well in both full- and part-time formats.